-4) A GARDEN HOSE provides water to cool the tool and provide the bit with water to soften soil ahead of the bit.
+4) A GARDEN HOSE provides water to keep the tool cool and provide the bit with water to soften soil ahead of the bit.

 5) A TORPEDO LEVEL is helpful to ensure that the bore is straight.
 If you keep the drill pipe level for the first 2 or 3 feet of the bore, the hole will remain true; after that, the only way to change the direction is to pull out and start over.

 “Wear-in” the packing to prevent ((water leakage & end cap screws from falling off)) by connecting a water hose to the Borit Tool, attaching the drill chuck to the hex and slowly opening the gate valve.
 If water leakage occurs around the drive shaft at either end, tighten the cap screws slowly until the leakage stops.
 Operating the drill will help seat the packing.
 If excessive leakage appears while boring, minor tightening will stop it.

 When Using the 4 3/4″ Backreamer you must first drill through with the 2″ or 3″ bit.
 After you have drilled through remove the bit used and attach the 4 3/4″ Backreamer and pull it back through, DO NOT CHANGE THE DIRECTION OF THE DRILL AS YOU MAY LOOSE THE BIT OR PIPING.

 In most soils, Borit requires a little effort to push the bit through.
 However, gravel does not compress and takes more ‘push’ as does clay and compacted fill.
 Difficult boring may require more water and the use of a pry bar.
 Even under such difficult conditions, you should be able to bore about a foot a minute.